2f42/2f42/README.md

     </dd>
     <dt>What languages do you use?</dt>
     <dd>
         For personal projects?
-I like Python, C and Clojure<br />
+I like Python and C, occasionally JavaScript (or TypeScript).<br />
         For game jams?
 Mostly C# and JavaScript<br />
         For uni work?
 A lot of Java, with bits of Haskell, C and Go thrown in too
     </dd>